alpogi2dmax/voice_ai_assistant/README.md

 python main.py

-   * The app willl isten for the wake word "computer".
+- The app will listen for the wake word "computer".
-   * After the wake word, speak your comman or question.
+- After the wake word, speak your comman or question.
-   * To quit, say "exit", "quit", or press Ctrl+c.
+- To quit, say "exit", "quit", or press Ctrl+C.